 The United Nations' (UN) World Population Day is annually observed on July 11 to reaffirm the human right to plan for a family.
 It encourages activities, events, and information to help make this right a reality throughout the world.

 What Do People Do?

-World Population Day aims to increase people’s awareness on various population issues such as the importance of family planning, including gender equality, poverty, maternal health and human rights.
-The day is celebrated worldwide by business groups, community organizations and individuals in many ways.
-Activities include seminar discussions, educational information sessions and essay competitions.
+World Population Day aims to increase people’s awareness about various population issues such as the importance of family planning, gender equality, poverty, maternal health, and human rights.
+The day is celebrated worldwide by business groups, community organizations, and individuals in many ways.
+Activities include seminar discussions, educational information sessions, and essay competitions.

 World Population Day is a global observance and not a public holiday.